CCRI-Cyberknights/stemday_2025/challenges/14_InternalPortals/README.md

 * `http://localhost:5000/internal/omega`

 ## 🗂️ Files in this folder
-* `explore_portals.py` — A guided Python script to help you interact with the portals.
 * *(Note: The pages are hosted live on the web server)*

 ## 💡 Hint